-Speed was identified as the primary factor in in 52 percent of freeway collisions, 29 percent of arterial collisions and was a contributing factor in most other collisions.
+Speed was identified as the primary factor in in 52 percent of truckinvolved collisions on freeway facilities and 29 percent of truckinvolved collisions on arterial roadways, and was a contributing factor in most other collisions.
 Vehicle speed also can increase the emission of particulate matter, noise, and levels of discomfort for nearby pedestrians and cyclists.
 Strategies include use of variable message signs, targeted educational campaigns, partnering with trucking companies and the Port of Hueneme, and targeted enforcement areas working with the California Highway Patrol and the Ventura County Sheriff's Department.